South Korea 5-day itinerary: an easy to follow guide

 While you might think that spending 3 days in Seoul would be enough, one thing you must remember is that the city is a huge metropolis with over 20 million inhabitants.
 That means not only that you will spend time commuting, but also that the city has plenty to offer.

-No matter if you are in love with nature, culture, history, k-pop, k-beauty, or anything in between, Seoul has it all and much more.
+Whether you are in love with nature, culture, history, K-pop, K-beauty, or anything in between, Seoul has it all and much more.

 Read also: How to get to Seoul from Incheon Airport